 One of your first tasks as a new freelance writer is to start creating your freelance writing portfolio.

-(Therefore, if you want to write in the medical niche, the piece of fluff you wrote about how much you love your new puppy might not cut it — sorry!)
+(In other words, if you want to write about medical subjects, the piece of fluff you wrote about how much you love your new puppy might not be the best move…)

 It just makes sense.